APLiquid/ForgedItemLinks/README.md

 # ForgedItemLinks

-**ForgedItemLinks** is a lightweight Synastria addon that allows you to **add coloured [Tags] after linked forged and Mythic items in chat.**
+**ForgedItemLinks** is a lightweight Synastria addon that allows you to **add coloured [Tags] to linked forged and Mythic items in chat.**

 ---

 ## 🔧 Features

-- Automatically adds an M tag after Mythic items linked in chat.
+- Automatically adds customizable tags to linked forged and Mythic items in chat.
-- Automatically adds TF, WF, and LF tags after Titanforged, Warforged and Lightforeged items linked in chat.
+- Settings menu to change the text and position of the tags.

 ---